 - If you do not have air conditioning, cover windows to block sunlight.
 Also, visit places that are air-conditioned, like city-run cooling centers, the mall, or the library.

 - Do not go out during the hottest part of the day: 10 a.m. to 3 p.m.

 - Wear a wide-brim hat outside to provide shade.

 - Cook with the microwave rather than the oven or stove.

 - Pace your activities.

-If you keep in mind heat related symptoms, prompt actions and cooling and hydration precautions, you can weather through the upcoming heat wave and go on to enjoy the remainder of the summer.
+If you keep in mind heat-related symptoms, prompt actions and cooling and hydration precautions, you can weather through the heat waves.

 To find a doctor or schedule an appointment, visit Steward DoctorFinder™.